 Designing a community health app that integrates with the broader digital health ecosystem is a powerful opportunity to support more integrated and proactive patient care.
 The CHT is designed to complement standalone apps that run on the health workers’ smartphone or tablet, and to support more complex backend integrations via the framework core’s API.

 In 2019 we plan to release more documentation about different types of complementary apps and integrations.
-Important examples include the OppiaMobile app for health worker learning material and quizzes, a computer vision app that reads rapid diagnostic tests, and integrations with electronic health records and health information management systems such as OpenMRS and DHIS2.
-If you’d like to propose or build an integration, feel free to reach out!
+Examples include the OppiaMobile app for health worker learning material and quizzes, a computer vision app that reads rapid diagnostic tests, and integrations with electronic health records and health information management systems such as OpenMRS and DHIS2.
+If you’d like to propose or build an integration, reach out!

-The Sandbox is intended for developers who would like to get the dev environment set up on their machine, use the command line interface to build a demo with datasets, and start tinkering with the application code files that power the demo.
+The Sandbox is for developers who would like to get the dev environment set up on their machine, use the command line interface to build a demo with datasets, and start tinkering with the configuration code files that power the demo.

 Framework Roadmap and Release Notes

-The Community Health App Framework is constantly evolving and improving with new contributions from the community.
+The Community Health Application Framework is constantly evolving and improving with new contributions from the community.
 For a sneak peek of where the framework is headed, check out the product roadmaps.